chrisboo/cueclick/README.md

 will fail
 - The iframe is currently at a fixed width and height, which may be inconvenient for smaller desktops/laptops/tablets
+- Presentations which appear in Google Drive but are not already in Google Slides format cannot be accessed via the web-application, and will throw an error

 #### Sign out